liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. 嘲笑
 1. he is now on medication for his liver
 1. the volume of traffic on the road hit the peak at seven o'clock
-1. I never be a toady to the boss
 1. ridiculous/absurd/bizarre/wierd
-1. you can enjoy tax rebate
 1. Duty Free Shop
 1. having profound professional knowledge is a prerequisite of passing an interview
 1. dogs have a keen sense of smell